risan/http-client/README.md

 ### Force the Body to be Parsed as Other Data Types

-By default this library will read and parsed the response's body based on its header content type:
+By default this library will read and parsed the responses' body based on its header content-type:

-- Content type that contains `/json` or `+json` will be parsed as JSON object.
+- Content-type that contains `/json` or `+json` will be parsed as JSON object.
-- Content type that starts with `text/` will be parsed as text.
+- Content-type that starts with `text/` will be parsed as text.
-- Content type that starts with `image/` will be parsed as blob.
+- Content-type that starts with `image/` will be parsed as a blob.

-However you may override this behaviour by passing the `responseType` parameter.
+However, you may override this behavior by passing the `responseType` parameter.
 You may pass: `arrayBuffer`, `blob`, `formData`, `json`, or `text`.

 ```js
 import HttpClient from '@risan/http-client';